 - or here in the Nerdiy GIT repository: https://github.com/Nerdiyde/PiShrink

-To download the script, set the appropriate rights and install it, all you have to do is run the following commands (on the Raspberry Pi you want to back up).
+To download the script, set the appropriate rights and install it, you just have to execute the following commands (on the Raspberry Pi you want to create a backup of).

 wget https://raw.githubusercontent.com/Drewsif/PiShrink/master/pishrink.sh sudo chmod +x pishrink.sh sudo mv pishrink.sh /usr/local/bin